Arachni/arachni/README.md

 are seamlessly handled by Arachni.

-Moreover, Arachni yields great performance due to its asynchronous HTTP model (courtesy of [Typhoeus](https://github.com/pauldix/typhoeus)) -- especially when combined with a High Performance Grid setup which allows you to combine the resources of multiple nodes for lightning fast scans.
+Moreover, Arachni yields great performance due to its asynchronous HTTP model -- especially when combined with a High Performance Grid setup which allows you to combine the resources of multiple nodes for lightning fast scans.

 Thus, you'll only be limited by the responsiveness of the server under audit.